rizinorg/book/src/configuration/evars.md

 ### asm.pseudo: `bool`

-A boolean value to set the psuedo syntax in the disassembly.
+A boolean value to set the pseudo syntax in the disassembly.
 "False" indicates a native one, defined by the current architecture, "true" activates a pseudocode strings format.
 For example, it'll transform :

 ```
 │           0x080483ff      e832000000     call 0x8048436